 No one in my house knew that it was National Spaghetti day.
 They hoped (when I asked if they knew what today was…) that it was National Donut Day.
 Hmmm.

 I haven’t followed a recipe to make meatballs in years.
 Or to make “spaghetti sauce” or marinara, for that matter.
 I have made many variations of meatballs over my lifetime and this is what I have come up with that works for me, and my family.
 It is relatively healthy, which is important to me.
-I am delighted to share my recipe for meatballs and a very basic marinara recipe.
+I am delighted to share my quick meatball and marinara sauce recipe.

 - 1 pound lean ground beef